-Skills gained and learning outcomes for online psychology postgraduate studies
+Skills gained and learning outcomes for online postgraduate psychology courses

 Online postgraduate study allows you to prepare for the next stage of your career without interrupting your day-to-day responsibilities.

 Postgraduate study in psychology will build on your existing skills and introduce you to new ones.
 Topics covered include the following:

 - Psychology theory: Explore theoretical perspectives of psychology, from cognitive, social and emotional development to environmental psychology and neuroscience.
 Examine the scientific foundations and methodologies of theories, and how they’ve developed over time.